MEDICAL CARE WHILE ABROAD

-- If you are on an exchange or non-OU program, have your official transcript sent to the Office of Education Abroad
+- If you are on an exchange or non-OHIO program, have your official transcript sent to the Office of Global Opportunities.

-- Emergency Numbers: During Office Hours call the Office of Education Abroad at 740-593-4583.
-After Office Hours call the OUPD at 740-593-1911 and request that they contact the OEA emergency line.
+- Emergency Numbers: During Office Hours call the Office of Global Opportunities at 740-593-4583.
+After Office Hours call the OUPD at 740-593-1911 and request that they contact the OGO emergency line.

 - List of US Embassies, Consulates, and Diplomatic Missions